-As part of my presentation, I will introduce three art projects which thematically cover different aspects: I will talk about video game modding as activism, animal mainstreaming, the transfer of academic discussions into the subcultures of play and the aesthetics of hunting and the science of shot.
+As part of his presentation, Thomas Hawranke will introduce three art projects which thematically cover different aspects: He will talk about video game modding as activism, animal mainstreaming, the transfer of academic discussions into the subcultures of play and the aesthetics of hunting and the science of shot.
 The design of animality is crucial to all three projects.
-To open up the discussion I will end the presentation with some questions: Why should we care?
+To open up the discussion, he will end the presentation with some questions: Why should we care?
 And especially: Why does this subject have any importance in the time of global crisis?

 Thomas Hawranke is an artist and researcher.
 He received a diploma in Audiovisual Media from the Academy of Media Arts Cologne (KHM) and a Ph.D. in Media Art from the Bauhaus-University in Weimar.
 In 2005, he joined the artist group susigames, was an artist in residence at the Center for Art and Media (ZKM) Karlsruhe and held a scholarship for artistic research in video games.
 In 2009, he co-founded Paidia Institute, an interdisciplinary research group operating between art, technology, and science.
 Right now, he is a post-doctoral researcher and lecturer at Transmedia Space at KHM, with a strong focus on artistic research, installation art and human-animal-machine relationships.
 His post-doctoral project centers around animal representation in mainstream media like video games, YouTube etc. His art projects include Grand Ape Town (2017), Play as Animals (2019), The Caller (2020), Wild man has a soft lure (2021). http://thomashawranke.com